KasunKX/WebRTC-VideoStreamer/README.md

-A simpler example of WebRTC streams a video to a reciever from a sender.
+* A simpler example of WebRTC streams a video to a reciever from a sender